qdrant/landing_page/qdrant-landing/content/documentation/tutorials/neural-search.md

 Create a file named `service.py` and specify the following.

-Our service will have only one API endpoint and will look like this:
+The service will have only one API endpoint and will look like this:

 ```python
  from fastapi import FastAPI